What to Do When a Spouse Dies: First Steps

 Not sure what applies to your situation?

-If you're unsure which of these steps apply to your situation, go forward creates a personalized plan based on your specific circumstances — your location, your role, and what needs to happen first.
+Go Forward creates a personalized plan based on your specific circumstances — your location, what assets are involved, and what needs to happen first.

 Need a plan for your specific situation?